PetrosKatiforis/BitBoard/README.md

 # SvelteKit Bitboard

-A task management application to finally get you organized <br />
-Welcome to Bitboard: A lightweight, fast and portable task manager that's accessble from everywhere.
+Welcome to Bitboard: A lightweight, fast and portable task manager that's accessible from everywhere.
 <br />

 Its layout makes a great fit for a new tab page.
 The styling is minimal and clean <br />